volvo-cars/sample-android-automotive-wearable-monitoring/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/volvo-cars/automotive-media-sample/blob/main/LICENSE.md)

-This is an example of how you can connect devices to a Volvo Cars Infotainment system.
-However, we at Volvo Cars are not medical devices experts and do not intend to use this application in production.
+This is an example of how you can connect devices to the Volvo Cars Infotainment system.
+However, we at Volvo Cars are not medical device experts and do not intend to use this application in production.
 It's just happening to be a Glucose Monitor Application that we use as an example.

 This project is following the clean architecture approach, by having an domain, data and presentation layer.